sevab/ember-cli-rails/README.md

   applications and your API from a single domain
 * Write truly end-to-end integration tests, exercising your application's entire stack through JavaScript-enabled Capybara tests
-* Deploy your entire suite of applications with a single `git push`
+* Deploy your entire suite of applications to Heroku with a single `git push`

 **EmberCLI-Rails Supports EmberCLI 1.13.x and later.**